bcit-ltc/infrastructure-documentation/docs/1_kubernetes/index.md

 ## Rancher

 One of the more important workloads that runs on the "admin" RKE2 cluster is called Rancher.
-Rancher is an application that allows us to administer each of the clusters from a central interface.
+Rancher Kubernetes GUI that allows us to administer each of the clusters from a central interface.

 > * [https://rancher2.ltc.bcit.ca](https://rancher2.ltc.bcit.ca)